 Get Help from a Knowledgeable and Experienced Florida Computer & Internet Criminal Defense Lawyer

 Laws prohibiting certain conduct involving computers and Internet technology can be complex and highly technical.
 Be sure to hire a Florida computer and internet crimes lawyer with years of experience and knowledge in this area.
-In Florida, call the Law Offices of Gilbert A. Schaffnit in Gainesville at 352-378-6593 for a free initial telephone consultation.
+In Florida, call the Law Offices of Gilbert A. Schaffnit in Gainesville at 352-505-1799 for an initial telephone consultation.